 Community Care City of Kawartha Lakes is committed to providing affordable, accessible and timely service to as many clients as possible.
-Last-minute cancellations, or "no-shows", by an individual scheduled to receive service impacts the agency and other clients who could be waiting.
+Last-minute cancellations, or “no-shows”, by an individual impede our ability to serve clients waiting for services.

 Generally, the following cancellation policy applies: